ryanwebs/portfolio/_projects/3D-printed-widgets.md

 ## Replacement Car Armrest Bracket

 There's these plastic brackets in my car that hold up the center console armrest.
 They have pin slots so the armrest can pivot up and down.
 One of them broke, and the entire armrest fell.
-It's hard to buy replacement parts for a car from 2002, so I ended up taking some measurements and printing a new one.
+It's hard to buy replacement parts for a car from 2002, so I ended up taking some measurements of the broken pieces and printing a new one.

 <div style="display:flex; gap:10px;">
   <img src="{{ site.baseurl }}/assets/images/3D-printed-widgets/cooked_bracket.jpg" style="width:33%;">